 Mandi Morris

-Mandi Morris is a veteran English Language Development educator and an advocate for creating learning environments where multilingual learners feel valued and empowered by their individual language journeys.
-Before becoming an Education Success Manager at Flashlight Learning, her career explored supporting learners in Oregon, Bahrain, South Korea, Washington DC, and in her home state of Florida.
+Mandi Morris is a veteran English Language Development educator and advocate for creating learning environments where multilingual learners feel valued and empowered by their individual language journey.
+Before becoming the Director of Curriculum & Instruction at Flashlight Learning, her experience encompassed teaching and coaching in Oregon, Bahrain, South Korea, Washington DC, and her home state of Florida.